 15. William Morris Honeysuckle Design

-Archival research has reviled that this design was actually by William Morris’s daughter, May.
-Originally designed in 1883, this is still a popular wallpaper design today.
+Archival research revealed this design was by William Morris’s daughter, May.
+Initially designed in 1883, this is still a popular wallpaper design today.

 16. Tulip Design